0xbythesecond/MFA-Conditional-Access/README.md

 <details>

-<summary><h3>Task 2: Activate Azure AD Premium P2 trial</h3></summary>
+<summary><h3>Task 2: Activate Microsoft Entra ID Premium P2 trial</h3></summary>

-In this task, you will sign up for the Azure AD Premium P2 free trial.
+In this task, you will sign up for the Microsoft Entra ID Premium P2 free trial.

 In the Azure portal, click the Directory + Subscription icon in the toolbar.